-- 6.1 The total value of the Employment Based Programme Scholarship, will be up to a maximum of €24,000 in any approved year for the duration of the Scholarship and will consist of the following: - 6.1.1 A contribution of €16,000 to the employment of the Scholar; - 6.1.2 A contribution of up to a maximum of €5,750 to Scholarship fees (including non-EU Scholarship fees).
+- 7.1.2 A contribution of up to a maximum of €5,750 to Scholarship fees (including non-EU Scholarship fees).
 In the event of any differential between this contribution and the institutional fee, this must be paid by the Scholar and/or HEI and/or Employment Partner.
-Scholars who hold a fee waiver from their HEI, or where no fee is required, or where fees are paid in full or in part by a third party, must inform the Council and the appropriate offices in their HEI and will not be eligible for the fee portion of the Scholarship. - 6.1.3 Eligible direct research support expenses to enable the Scholar to carry out the Research Project, including essential research supplies such as small consumables; books and journals; pay as you go access to national research infrastructure; software and hardware critical for the research to be obtained in the first year of the award; archival research costs; conference travel and participation; generic and/or specialist disciplinary skills training; publishing and write-up costs of €2,250 per annum.
+Scholars who hold a fee waiver from their HEI, or where no fee is required, or where fees are paid in full or in part by a third party, must inform the Council and the appropriate offices in their HEI and will not be eligible for the fee portion of the Scholarship. - 7.1.3 Eligible direct research support expenses to enable the Scholar to carry out the Research Project, including essential research supplies such as small consumables; books and journals; pay as you go access to national research infrastructure; software and hardware critical for the research to be obtained in the first year of the award; archival research costs; conference travel and participation; generic and/or specialist disciplinary skills training; publishing and write-up costs of €2,250 per annum.
 Only vouched expenses incurred in actually carrying out the Research Project will be funded.
-Please see appendix II for more guidance. - 6.1.4 In addition to the maximum €24,000 per annum from the Council, there is a required contribution from the Employment Partner note Clause 6.13 below. - 6.2 The maximum that can be spent in any year of the Scholarship is €24,000, plus any unspent balance of eligible direct research support expenses carried over from the previous year of the Scholarship.
-Apart from this exception, funds may not be carried forward from one year to the next. - 6.3 While the Award is made to the individual Scholar, the Scholarship Fund is administered through the appropriate office within the host HEI.

-- 6.4 No funds provided by the Council as part of the Scholarship Fund may be used by the HEI to cover overhead or administrative costs. - 6.5 Funding will be provided only for the Research Project as presented in the application form and, if any departures from this become apparent during the development of the Research Project, the consent of the Council must be sought. - 6.6 Expenses that occur outside the Funding Term are not eligible under the Scholarship. - 6.7 The HEI will retain the eligible direct research support expenses portion of the Scholarship Fund provided by the Council (up to a maximum of €2,250 per annum) and transfer the €16,000 per annum contribution towards the employment of the Scholar to the Employment Partner. - 6.8 The HEI may retain the €5,750 per annum maximum contribution to the Scholarship fees with agreement from the Employment Partner.
+Please see appendix II for more guidance. - 7.1.4 In addition to the maximum €24,000 per annum from the Council, there is a required contribution from the Employment Partner note Clause 7.13 below. - 7.2 The maximum that can be spent in any year of the Scholarship is €24,000, plus any unspent balance of eligible direct research support expenses carried over from the previous year of the Scholarship.
+Apart from this exception, funds may not be carried forward from one year to the next. - 7.3 While the Award is made to the individual Scholar, the Scholarship Fund is administered through the appropriate office within the host HEI. - 7.4 No funds provided by the Council as part of the Scholarship Fund may be used by the HEI to cover overhead or administrative costs. - 7.5 Funding will be provided only for the Research Project as presented in the application form and, if any departures from this become apparent during the development of the Research Project, the consent of the Council must be sought. - 7.6 Expenses that occur outside the Funding Term are not eligible under the Scholarship. - 7.7 The HEI will retain the eligible direct research support expenses portion of the Scholarship Fund provided by the Council (up to a maximum of €2,250 per annum) and transfer the €16,000 per annum contribution towards the employment of the Scholar to the Employment Partner. - 7.8 The HEI may retain the €5,750 per annum maximum contribution to the Scholarship fees with agreement from the Employment Partner.